theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 ### `.color(start,end)`

-This will determine the starting and ending color of the effect, only start can be provided. start and end can also be arrays of colors (eg `.color([color1,color2],[color3,color4])`
+This will determine the starting and ending color of the effect, only start can be provided. start and end can also be arrays of colors (eg `.color([color1,color2],[color3,color4])`.
+If an array of colors is provided for start\end the system will pick one of those colors randomly as the starting\ending color - it will **NOT** create a multicolor gradient.
 The colors can be in any format, HEX is recomended but you can use any CSS compatible color - even using `"red"` will work.

 ### `.delay(milliseconds)`